EDUCBA

 Geometric Average

-• As from the above table, arithmetic average can be biased if you change the measurement period.
+• As from the above table, the arithmetic average can have a bias if you change the measurement period.

-• The geometric average is a better predictor of the average premium over the long term.
+• The geometric average better predicts the average premium over the long term.

-• Most analyst use the arithmetic mean of the difference between the Treasury Bond Rate and the return on the Stock Market to estimate the equity risk premium for the CAPM equation.
+• Most analysts use the arithmetic mean of the difference between the Treasury Bond Rate and the return on the Stock Market to estimate the equity risk premium for the CAPM equation.

 Forecast

-Rather than assume that yesterday’s equity markets will resemble those of tomorrow, forecast market premia can be calculated in an effort to account for structural changes in equity markets.
+Rather than assume that yesterday’s equity markets will resemble tomorrow’s, one can calculate forecast market premia to account for structural changes in equity markets.
 The goal of calculating such a premium is to modify or replace historical data to factor in present knowledge and future expectations.

 Market Value Formula

-Step 2 – Rearrange the equation to solve for cost of equity
+Step 2: Rearrange the equation to solve for the cost of equity

 Formula for cost of equity